The Problem with Follow-Up Sequences

 Step 1: Phase Out Sequences Gradually

-Don’t cut your sequences overnight.
-Start by testing the signal-based approach in parallel: configure 3 to 5 relevant signals for your offering and send a single email per signal for 4 to 6 weeks.
-Compare the reply rates with your classic sequences.
+Don’t cut sequences overnight.
+Start by running the signal-based approach in parallel: configure 3 to 5 relevant signals for your offering and send a single email per signal for 4 to 6 weeks.
+Then compare the reply rates against your classic sequences.

 Step 2: Measure the Right Indicators

-Stop tracking open and click rates.
+Stop tracking opens and clicks.
 Focus on the positive reply rate and the number of meetings booked.
-To obtain statistically significant results, process at least 274 prospects per configuration.
+To get statistically meaningful results, process at least 274 prospects per configuration.

 Step 3: Reallocate the Time Saved

-The time your salespeople spent writing 8-email sequences can be reallocated to personalizing single signal-based messages.
-A 4-to-6-line email, written in 3 minutes with the signal context, consistently outperforms an 8-template sequence drafted in 2 hours.
+The time your salespeople spent writing 8-email sequences can go toward personalizing individual signal-based messages.
+A 4-to-6-line email, written in 3 minutes using the signal context, consistently outperforms an 8-template sequence that took 2 hours to draft.

 Frequently Asked Questions